 What should I do if I have a question about a class I’m interested in?

 A description of regularly offered classes are included in the Course Catalog.
 To find information about any other classes, visit the Registrar’s website at http://www.macalester.edu/registrar/.
 If you have a more specific question, feel free to call or e-mail the professor that teaches that class.

 You will receive a copy of your schedule when you arrive on campus.
-Although you are able to access your schedule via 1600grand, none of your classes are final until Orientation except your First-Year Course.
-In August, information will be mailed regarding your First-Year Course and advisor.
+Although you are able to access your schedule via 1600grand, none of your classes are final until Orientation except your First-Year Course. late July, information will be mailed regarding your First-Year Course and advisor.
 First-Year Courses cannot be changed once they are assigned.
 While preference is given to your top ranking, it is nearly impossible to give everyone their first choice.
 Completion of a First-Year Course is mandatory for graduation from Macalester, and therefore you are not able to drop or withdraw from it.
 You will meet with your advisor during Orientation to make any other changes necessary to your class schedule.